-A student is expected to report any past, pre-existing, or current consensual relationships to the Vice President for Student Affairs and/or the Human Resources.
+A student is expected to report any past, pre-existing, or current consensual relationships to the Vice President for Student Affairs and/or the Office of Human Resources.

-All violations, complaints, or concerns regarding this policy should be reported to the Title IX Officer.
+All violations, complaints, or concerns regarding this policy should be reported to the Title IX Coordinator.